Kauai Things To Do

 Kauai is composed of 5 distinct areas with most visitors going to Poipu Beach and Princeville.
 There are also nice resorts and accommodations to be found in Lihue, Waimea and Kapa’a.
 The Poipu area is the driest area of the island and you will find the most resort accommodations here.

-If you can not find suitable accommodations through Hotwire then try Hotellook which searches all the online hotel booking sites for the best rates or look for that perfect Airbnb in the map provided.
+If you can not find suitable accommodations through Hotwire then try Hotellook which searches all the online hotel booking sites for the best rates.
 If you love Booking.com like we do, you can also book a place through the same map.

 Hotwire Will Find Your Perfect Accommodation